Get help today 888-341-7785 or sign up for 24/7 text support.

 Ways to Pay for Drug and Alcohol Rehab Without Health Insurance

-• Financing: If you’re wondering How to pay for rehab if you don’t have insurance, financing for rehab is a strong choice.
+• Financing: If you’re wondering how to pay for rehab if you don’t have insurance, financing for rehab is a strong choice.
 It covers treatment costs directly, offering a post-treatment repayment plan that suits your budget.

 • Subsidized coverage: For those with limited income, subsidized coverage offers reduced premiums and treatment benefits, aiding addiction recovery.
-The Affordable Care Act (ACA) ensures mental health and addiction services coverage from 2014 onward.1 Check eligibility for government subsidies and explore state-funded facilities, providing affordable recovery options to those in need.
+The Affordable Care Act (ACA) ensures mental health and addiction services coverage from 2014 onward.4 Check eligibility for government subsidies and explore state-funded facilities, providing affordable recovery options to those in need.

 • Sliding scale fees: Some rehab facilities adjust fees based on what individuals can realistically pay.
 These sliding scale fees make it easier to access rehab without insurance.